terraform-compliance/cli/docs/pages/usage/additional_parameters.md

 Some of the useful parameters can be listed as ;

-* `--early-exit`: Exits the tests when upon failure instead of completing all tests
-* `--no-ansi`: No coloured output, which is useful for some pipelines that doesn't support ANSI Colour Codes.
-* `--wip`: In case you are trying to test a `terraform-compliance` test that passes when it fails.
+* `--no-ansi`: This will enforce color and emoji compatibility for the terminal.
+* `--wip`: This will enable `terraform-compliance` to expect a failure.
+If the test pass, then exit code will be `1`, otherwise `0`.